Jazzy, Bright, Beautiful Music

 Every Show a Journey ~ Every Song a Classic

 If you like the songs of the American Songbook, the Standards from the 1920s through the 1960s that were sung by the likes of Bing Crosby, Frank Sinatra, Ella Fitzgerald, Doris Day, played live on guitars and mandolin, sung by heart with smiles and laughter,

-then Littlest Big Band has a show for you!
+then Littlest Big Band has a variety of shows for you!

-Littlest Big Band performances feature songs you know, with music that is never too loud as they take their audiences on a musical journey to the times of big bands, family shows, and singalongs around the radio.
+Engaging, Entertaining, Educating Littlest Big Band performances feature songs you know, with music that is never too loud as they take their audiences on musical journeys to the times of big bands, family shows, and singalongs around the radio.
 With a touch of Elvis, Hank and Tennessee Ernie, music lovers are treated to a wide selection of musical styles.